Riverpuzzle (detail), wall installation, 12' x 14'

-Each river or waterway represented in works above have their own environmental and/or political issues.
+Each river or waterway in works above have their own environmental and/or political issues.
 And, from a higher universal perspective, each branching flowing waterway can also be seen as botanical or anatomical.
 These various layers of meaning and concern are in back of mind as I make choices and tease the fluid oils and pigments in my water-focused work.

-Works on paper below began as I looked at an oil painting on an easel, took my camera and captured angled details shooting across the surface of the painting so that perspective upon these actual river paths shifts from satellite to airplane or hillside viewpoint.
-The resulting archival pigment prints, when cut along lines where water meets land, become the shapes and lines that you see here collaged.
-I'm just messing with the water and land like we do!!
-Sizes are approx. 5" - 15" .......a few are already custom framed with UV protective glass.
-Check with me regarding availability.
+Works on paper below began as I looked at several oil paintings on easels and experimented with capturing new angles, photographing across the surface of the paintings so that perspective upon these actual river paths shifted from satellite to airplane viewpoint.
+The resulting archival pigment prints, when cut along lines where water meets land, become the shapes and lines that you see here collaged into singular configurations, a fun process!!
+Sizes range from approx. 5" - 15"